aegrey/skele-onepage/README.md

 # skeleOnePage
 ### Responsive One Page Skeleton using Gulp, Jade, Sass
 ----
 This is a skeleton originally built for my own portfolio, [http://www.anneliesegrey.com](http://www.anneliesegrey.com).
-I've got further customizations planned, but for now it's a great simple base, that's responsive using bootstrap. (of course, responsive depends on how you define the content you put within each page).
+I've got further customizations planned, but for now it's a great simple base that uses Bootstrap for responsiveness (of course, actual responsiveness depends on how you define the content you put within each page).

 I am working on functionality to have the pages "snap" on scroll however this isn't yet in place.
-I'm building this out custom despite there being other libraries that accomplish this due to the fact that for responsiveness (as well as just in general) a sections content may go over the screen height and no current single page libraries address this.
+I'm building this out custom due to the fact that for responsiveness (as well as in general) content in a section may go over the screen height and no current single page scrolling libraries address this.

 ----
 #### Computer Requirements